For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 This four-day course is designed for the study of testifying in court.
 Practical exercises will be conducted in a mock courtroom where students will have an opportunity to testify in front of a mock jury and experience being cross-examined.

-Crime Scene Lab & Techniques
+Crime Scene Lab and Techniques

 (Module I of III of the Advanced Criminal Investigation Certificate Program)